14all-agency/shopify-llms-txt-directory/https-store42-co.md

 - [Dell Keep Your Drive Service](https://store42.co/products/dell-3y-keep-your-hard-drive-warranty-and-data-protection): Secure your data with Dell's Keep Your Drive Service.
 Maintain ownership of your hard drive for tailored protection and compliance post-failure.
   Updated: 2025-09-13T20:44:48Z
   Price: $28.99 USD
-- [Xerox 550 Sheet Paper Tray for B410](https://store42.co/products/xerox-paper-tray-for-office-laser-printers-high-capacity): Enhance your printing with the Xerox 550 sheet adjustable paper tray for B410.
-Supports legal size paper and boosts efficiency in your office.
-  Updated: 2025-09-14T12:44:36Z
-  Price: $298.99 USD
 - [Dell ProSupport Plus 4-Year Coverage](https://store42.co/products/dell-3y-next-business-day-to-4y-prosupport-plus-upgrade): Secure your business with Dell ProSupport Plus.
 Enjoy 24x7 proactive support, self-healing solutions, and peace of mind for all your IT needs.
   Updated: 2025-09-13T20:44:50Z
   Price: $477.99 USD